A degree bound for families of rational curves on surfaces: Introduction

 I would like to end this introduction with some additional remarks on the degree of minimal parametrizations.
-Let $s(f):=\max\Mset{\deg_sf_i}{i\in[0,n]}$, $t(f):=\max\Mset{\deg_tf_i}{i\in[0,n]}$ and we assume \Mwlog that $t(f)\geq s(f)$.
-The \Mdef{parametric bi-degree} of $\MsS$ is defined as the minimum of $(s(f),t(f))$ among all birational maps $f$ \Mwrt the lexicographic order on ordered pairs of integers.
-If $\MsS\subset\MasP^n$ attains at least 2 minimal families then from Theorem 17 in \cite{nls-f3} it follows that the parametric bi-degree of $\MsS$ equals $(v(\MsS),v(\MsS))$ where $v(\MsS)$ is minimal family degree.
+Let $s(f):=\max\Mset{\deg_sf_i}{0\leq i \leq n}$, $t(f):=\max\Mset{\deg_tf_i}{0\leq i \leq n}$ and we assume \Mwlog that $t(f)\geq s(f)$.
+The \Mdef{parametric bi-degree} of $S$ is defined as the minimum of $(s(f),t(f))$ among all birational maps $\Mdashrow{f}{\MbbC^2}{S}$ \Mwrt the lexicographic order on ordered pairs of integers.
+If $S\subset\MbbP^n$ attains at least two minimal families, then the parametric bi-degree of $S$ equals $(v(S),v(S))$ where $v(S)$ is minimal family degree \citep[Theorem~17]{nls-f3}.
 Thus in this case our upper bound for the minimal family degree translates into an upper bound of the parametric bi-degree.
-If $\MsS$ carries only one minimal family then an upper bound for the parametric bi-degree is still open.
-In this case we also have to incorporate the keel aside the sectional genus, degree and arithmetic genus of $\MsS$.
+If $S$ carries only one minimal family, then an upper bound for the parametric bi-degree is still open.
+In this case we also have to incorporate the keel in addition to the sectional genus, degree and arithmetic genus of $S$.